Δβα\Delta _{\beta \alpha}

 22

-distinct solutions
+distinct real solutions

 Think about it, when you get a math error on your calculator when typing a quadratic into the formula